SuleimanFarah/sunpy/GSOC/2020/GSoC-2020-Shivansh-Mishra.md

 **July 27 - August 8 (2 weeks):**

-Implement the object that will encapsulate the Astropy.Table of the various client’s response.
+Implement the object that will encapsulate the Astropy.Table of the various client's response.

 Implement various functions to manipulate these objects, in order to interact with the metadata post search.
 These functions can provide a functionality like filtering out wavelength greater than threshold from the metadata available, these functions can also provide functionality like conversion of units, like if a particular column of the has the temperature as Fahrenheit and we want to display the metadata as Kelvin then these functions can be used to convert the values.